Alessandro Schöpf: 1. FC Nürnberg

 In July 2014, Schöpf signed for 2.
 Bundesliga club 1.
 FC Nürnberg, and was one of six new players to make their debut for the club on the opening day of the 2014–15 season, a 1–0 win over Erzgebirge Aue.

 Schalke 04

-On 7 January 2016, it was announced that Schöpf moved to Schalke 04 and signed a contract until 2019.
+In January 2016, Schöpf moved to Schalke 04 and signed a contract until 2019.
 Despite suffering a cruciate knee injury, he impressed Schalke manager Domenico Tedesco enough to earn a contract extension to 2021, being praised by Tedesco as "Almost a complete player.
 He is very diligent and runs many, many kilometres in each game.
 He is versatile and always wants to play, no matter which position it is.
 In addition, he is technically savvy, is brave and a great person.
 We're delighted to be able to continue working with him."

 Arminia Bielefeld

-On 19 July 2021, Schöpf joined Bundesliga club Arminia Bielefeld after signing a two-year-contract.
+On 19 July 2021, Schöpf joined Bundesliga club Arminia Bielefeld after signing a two-year contract.
 He left Arminia as it was relegated from Bundesliga at the end of the 2021–22 season.